Entanglement Entropy and Thermal Phase Transitions from Curvature Singularities: Summary

 \subsubsection{Thermodynamics and Stability}

 We compute the on-shell effective action of the system with no black hole (i.e.~at zero temperature) as a function of the classical value of the dilaton field and of the brane position.
 Upon gauge fixing of spacetime fluctuations, the scalar fluctuations reduce to a single degree of freedom, the radion.
 We derive the radion profile and compute the full quadratic action of the radion, which completes and cross checks the results from \cite{Fichet:2023dju}.
 Under a certain condition on the brane-localized potential, the radion is massive, which ensures stability of the system.
-The radion quadratic action would be needed to compute corrections to black hole entropy or to the HEE \cite{Fursaev:1994ea,Faulkner:2013ana, Barrella:2013wja,Engelhardt:2014gca}.

 The existence of the planar black hole amounts, from the viewpoint of the brane, to the existence of a perfect fluid.
 We study the thermodynamics of this fluid, including phase transitions, extending the results from \cite{Fichet:2023dju}.